sjbennett123/polarlarp/content/past_writeups/202210/holy_thunderforce/_index.md

 ---
-title: "Rage for Order"
+title: "Holy Thunderforce "
 date: 2022-11-10T10:33:21-05:00
 draft: false
 weight: 10
+day: saturday
+layout: module

-description: The Bloody Fist have confronted the Town Hall council.
-Unfortunately, them this ended in a massacre of the council members.
-The Mayor has supposedly made a Bloody Fist Raid Leader the new mayor of Stonewood.
+description: The Bloody Fist have taken the Scholars Guild.
+Bodies lie among the halls of the Scholars guild from a fierce battle but in the end the Bloody Fist were too much.
 ---

 P.44 To Ward off Famine (Granary): The Granary of Stonewood has been besieged by Bloody Fist scouts!
 They don’t seem terribly interested in the Grain but something else is happening in that building besides just eating….